 Students are prohibited from wearing:

-clothing, jewelry, and/or accessories that present a reasonable threat or hazard to the safety of others in a school environment, e.g., sharp jewelry, some chains, etc.
+clothing, jewelry, and/or accessories that present a reasonable threat or hazard to the safety of others in a school environment, e.g. sharp jewelry, chains, etc.

-clothing, jewelry, and/or accessories that have slogans, comments, or designs that are obscene, lewd, or vulgar; are directed towards, or intended to harm, harass, threaten, intimidate, or demean individual groups or individuals on the basis of sex, gender, race, religion, disability, or national origin
+clothing, jewelry, and/or accessories that have slogans, comments, or designs that are obscene, lewd, or vulgar; are directed towards, or intended to harm, harass, threaten, intimidate, or demean individual groups or individuals on the basis of race, religion, sex, color, disability, or national origin

-clothing, jewelry, and/or accessories that contain advertisements, symbols, words, slogans, patches, or pictures that are sexually suggestive; gang-, drug-, weapon- or alcohol-related; obscene, profane, promote hate, or are disruptive or potentially disruptive to the learning environment
+clothing, jewelry, and/or accessories that contain advertisements, symbols, words, slogans, patches, or pictures that are sexually suggestive; are gang-, drug-, weapon-, or alcohol-related; are obscene, profane, promote hate, or are disruptive or potentially disruptive to the learning environment

 ill-fitting clothing (i.e. clothing that is too tight or too loose) or clothing that is worn in such a manner as to expose undergarments (i.e. boxer shorts, bras, underwear)

-clothing that inappropriately bares or exposes private parts of a body, including but not limited to the stomach, areas above mid-thigh, buttocks, back and breasts (i.e. cut-off t-shirts, half shirts, midriffs, tops with spaghettis straps, tube tops, see through or revealing tops)
+clothing that inappropriately bares or exposes private parts of a body, including but not limited to, the stomach, areas above mid-thigh, buttocks, back, and breasts (i.e. cut-off t-shirts, half shirts, midriffs, tops with spaghettis straps, tube tops, see through or revealing tops)

 sunglasses or hats